 It’s important to realize that even if a unit is sitting empty, it doesn’t mean that the manager isn’t doing anything.
 Sometimes empty units require improvements, which the manager will handle.
 They will also have to do some work to locate prospective renters and then conduct screening to find the right one for the empty unit.
 In some cases, empty units require more work from a property manager than occupied units.

 Not all property managers charge a percentage of the rental payments.
-Some have a fixed fee structure, with the fixed amount usually based on the type of property, square footage, and kinds of services provided.
+Some have a fixed fee structure, with a fixed amount usually based on the type of property, square footage, and kinds of services provided.

 What Are Some Common Hidden Fees a Property Management Company Might Charge?